 London EC1V 0HB

 Dr Carolina Matos is a Senior Lecturer in Media and Sociology at the Department of Media, Culture and Creative Industries at the School of Communications and Creativity.
 She is also the Programme Director of the MAs in Media and Communications and International Communications and Development (ICD) and until August 2022 was based in the Department of Sociology at City University, having joined the University in 2013.
 Matos has nearly 30 years of professional experience, in academia and journalism, having been a former full-time journalist for over 10 years before becoming an academic.
-Matos has been teaching and researching for over 18 years in universities throughout the UK and has also been a visiting researcher abroad, from Brazil to Finland.
+She has been teaching and researching for over 18 years in universities throughout the UK and has also been a visiting researcher abroad, from Brazil to Finland.
 In 2022 Matos was a visiting scholar at the Institute of Social and Political Studies (IESP UERJ) in Rio, Brazil.
-Matos obtained her PhD in Media and Communications from Goldsmiths College, University of London, in January 2007, with a thesis on the relationship between journalism and democracy in Brazil.
+Matos obtained her PhD in Media and Communications from Goldsmiths College, University of London, with no corrections in January 2007, with a thesis on the relationship between journalism and democracy in Brazil.
 Matos' research is on media, gender and development, the role of communications for social change and of new technologies, media, democracy and the public sphere as well as health communications, poverty and sexual and reproductive health and rights.
 In 2018, Matos was successful in obtaining funding for the research project, Gender, health communications and online activism in the digital age, through the Global Challenges Research Fund (GCRF), provided by Research England and which is a key component of the UK's overseas aid strategy and part of the UK's Official Development Assistance (ODA), which was completed in October 2021 and will be published as a single author manuscript in Spring 2023 by the publisher McGill Queen's University Press.
 Matos is also a Fellow of the Higher Education Academy (FHEA) and is currently co-chair of the Gender and Communications section of the International Association of Media and Communication Research (IAMCR), having been elected in June 2020.